Break down barriers between departments.

 Finally, other ART designs and optimization factors are based on concerns such as geography, spoken language, and cost centers, which may influence the ART design.
 But these are far less desirable.

 The SAFe Value Stream and ART identification Workshop

 As demonstrated, there’s critical thinking and analysis involved in this process.
-To help identify value streams, Scaled Agile, Inc. provides a Value Stream and ART identification workshop toolkit, consisting of a workshop and other artifacts that SAFe Program Consultants (SPCs) can use to guide stakeholders.
-The workshop provides a structured approach to identifying value streams and to defining ARTs, which can realize the flow of value in the enterprise.
-This toolkit offers a proven, systematic approach to optimize ART design by considering the dependencies, coordination, and constraints.
+To help identify value streams, Scaled Agile, Inc. provides a Value Stream and ART identification workshop toolkit, consisting of a workshop and other artifacts that SAFe Practice Consultants (SPCs) can use to guide stakeholders.
+The workshop provides a structured approach to identifying value streams and defining ARTs, which can realize the flow of value in the enterprise.
+This toolkit offers a proven, systematic approach to optimizing ART design by considering the dependencies, coordination, and constraints.

-Because no design is perfect, enterprises sometimes repeat this workshop after learning more, as part of the Accelerate roadmap step.
+Because no design is perfect, enterprises sometimes repeat this workshop after learning more as part of the Accelerate roadmap step.
 Doing this allows enterprises to refine their understanding of value streams and ARTs and incorporate new learnings into the organizational design.

 Now it’s time for the next step, Create the Implementation Plan, which is the next article in the SAFe Implementation Roadmap.Next

 Ward, Allen.
 Lean Product and Process Development (video).
 Lean Enterprise Institute, 2004.

 Contributed by Wilmshurst, Darren, Murray Ford, Per-Magnus Skoogh, Phillip Manketo, Sam Bunting, and Virpi Rowe.